LIPS-scheme/lips/README.md

 });
 ```

-`evaluate` function also accept second argument, which is Environment.
+`evaluate` and `exec` functions also accept second argument, which is Environment.
 By default it's `lips.global_environment`.
 You can use it if you want to
 have separated instances of the interpreter.